Skip to main content

 How many people live in Noordhoek?

-Noordhoek has 1871 erfs.
-Click here for a map showing all Erfs, which are NRPA members and which are not.
-We estimate between 5000 and 6000 residents in the Suburb of Noordhoek.
-The Noordhoek Community forum has 6957 members, but we do know that there are many non-residents on the group.
-The NRPA will seek to achieve a consensus in the coming years, once a database of residents has been established.
+Noordhoek has ±1,900 erven.
+Click here for a map showing all erven, which are NRPA members and which are not.
+We estimate there are between 9,000 and 10,000 residents in the Suburb of Noordhoek.
+The Noordhoek Community forum (facebook) has ±8,000 members, but we know that there are many non-residents on the group.

 The Noordhoek Common; do I need to tell anyone to use the common for an event?
 And what is the process?